Punktum-dk/epp-service-specification/README.md

 </epp>
 ```

-The above example is error prone, it will be replaced with a correct example.
+TODO: The above example is error prone, it will be replaced with a correct example.

 <a name="update-domain-response"></a>
 ### update domain response